-Space Micro licenses CubeSat Space Processor (CSP) from CHREC at Univ. of Florida
+Space Micro Licenses CubeSat Space Processor from CHREC at Univeristy of Florida

 Space Micro's CEO, David J. Strobel, commented, "This license enables rapid insertion into programs since the design is already validated and delivered.
 Since Space Micro focuses on the board and box business for space and missiles, this CubeSat Space Processor (CSP) card can easily be added to our product portfolio of over 14 space qualified cards, and to expand our penetration in the emerging and growing CubeSat market.”